pippinbarr/cart253-2019/modules/core-why-and-how/core-why-and-how.md

 - Programming can be intimidating because it's easy for things to go wrong
 - That can scare us away from just playing around with it
-- But playing around with code is extremely fun, and a great way to learn what's possible
+- But playing around with code is fun, and a great way to learn what's possible
 - When you're just starting you can't really just "make stuff up", but you can definitely play around with __numbers__, for example
 - Whenever we use a number, why not try using some ridiculous numbers instead and see what happens?
 - It's a great way to learn more about how programming behaves in the real world